Filter Based on Relation

 Custom Filter (

-.
-This approach allows us to query orders based on data from the relatedCustomer
+idvalues are used to filter orders bycustomerId.
+This approach allows us to query orders based on data from the relatedCustomerentity.

 - This custom filter queries the